 Your Child is adding numbers really fast.

 Instead of saying “ You are great at numbers!”, say “ I can see someone has been working on her numbers.
 Good!”

-This small shift of praising the process and the effort can go a long way in building confident kids.
+This small shift of praising the process and the effort can go a long way in raising happy and successful kids.
 Once the child learns that labels can only be earned through slogging hard and long, it becomes easy for them to focus on the right ways.
 Such children do not shy from making mistakes rather look for opportunities to learn and take failures as stepping stones.
 This is the best gift we can give our children – a lifetime of confidence and self-worth!